 - We will not release your name to the media and will request the media to respect your privacy.

-- Students have the option of filing a complaint through the University Sexual Assault Hearing and Appeals System, the formal campus student disciplinary process.
+- For situations involving an accused student and a complaining student, students have the option of filing a complaint through the University Sexual Assault Hearing and Appeals System, the formal campus student disciplinary process.
 We will provide information about support resources, legal rights, and complaint options within the University, including your rights under Title IX.
 For more information, visit http://www.northwestern.edu/provost/policies/title-ix/.

 The University Women’s Center (847-491-7360) and Center for Awareness, Response and Education (CARE: 847-491-4618) provide confidential sexual assault survivor resources and support services.
 Students can also talk confidentially about a sexual assault with a mental health professional at Counseling and Psychological Services (CAPS: 847-491-2151).